mtumilowicz/groovy-dsl/README.md

 new Y().printName() // X
 ```
 * Remarks:
-    * methods defined in a trait are visible in bytecode:
+    * Methods defined in a `trait` are visible in bytecode.
-    * internally, the trait is represented as an interface
+    * Internally, the `trait` is represented as an interface
     (without default methods) and several helper classes
     this means that an object implementing a trait effectively implements
-    an interface
+    an interface.
-    * those methods are visible from Java
+    * Methods are visible from `Java` and they are compatible with
-    * they are compatible with type checking and static compilation
+    type checking and static compilation.

 ## Overriding Operators
 ```